oknozor/toml-bombadil/README.md

 bombadil install -c my_dotfiles/bombadil-i3.toml
 ```

-4. Install template and symlink :
+**4. Install template and symlink :**

 ```shell script
 bombadil link
 ```

 This command will do the following :
-- Remove {dotfiles_dir}/.dots and any symlink pointing to a sub directory/file
+- Remove `{dotfiles_dir}/.dots` and any symlink pointing to a sub directory/file.
-- Inject variables (if you defined some) in a copy of dot entries listed in Bombadil config
+- Inject variables (if you defined some) in a copy of dot entries listed in Bombadil config.
-- Write the copies to {dotfiles_dir}/.dots
+- Write the copies to `{dotfiles_dir}/.dots`.
-- Symlink dot entries
+- Symlink dot entries.
-- Run post install hooks
+- Run post install hooks.

 ## Templatize you dotfiles